 For the full list of sakura-inspired treats, give Sakura Snacks for Cherry Blossom Season a read.

-Organize a Hanami Picnic
+How to Organize a Hanami Picnic

 1. Pick a Cherry Blossom Viewing Spot

 Parks and gardens all around Japan boast hundreds of cherry blossom trees of several varieties.
-But not all are hanami-friendly.
+But not all locations are hanami-friendly.
 Note that some parks don’t allow eating and drinking, so be sure to check their websites for more info.

 We’ve compiled the best cherry blossom viewing spots in Tokyo, Kyoto, and Osaka in these guides: